The Steve Zissou Hat — An Iconic Red Beanie

 The film is a study in red hats.

 Isn’t that what we are looking for when exploring our style?
 Fitting in, but still maintaining our own personal touch?
+It’s a fine balance.
 Because of that, the movie has been such a strong inspiration for our beanies.
-Each one wears it their own way, but they’re still united by color and quality.
+Each one wears it their own way, but they’re still united by the strong red color.

 The Life Aquatic itself draws a lot of inspiration from, and is in fact dedicated to, Jaques Cousteau.
 Jaques in turn is another great inspiration for Red Hat Factory.
 I actually first heard of him in conjunction to being shown The Life Aquatic.